ssenmosip/mosip-temp-documentation/ID-Repository.md

 ## Architecturally Significant Use Cases
 ### Ensure Identity is stored and retrieved in a secured and trusted way
 ID Repository APIs must be accessed only by MOSIP modules internally, and must not be exposed outside.
-MOSIP should also ensure that Identity stored in ID Repository cryptographically encrypted to ensure that data is not seen by others, including UIN.
+MOSIP should also ensure that Identity stored in ID Repository is cryptographically encrypted to ensure that data is not seen by others, including UIN.

 ### Ensure captured biometrics data must be in a standard way
 Biometrics stored or updated in ID Repository must conform to standards to ensure interoperability.
-Please refer to the [**link**](MOSIP-Biometric-Data-Specifications) for the standards.
+Please refer to the [Biometric-Data-Specifications](MOSIP-Biometric-Data-Specifications) for the standards.

 ### Ensure captured Identity must be in format defined in MOSIP ID Schema